YessiRocha/limathpy/docs/index.rst

-.. pylima documentation master file, created by sphinx-quickstart on Wed May  4 20:00:09 2022.
+.. limathpy documentation master file, created by sphinx-quickstart on Wed May  4 20:00:09 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to pylima's documentation!
+Welcome to limathpy's documentation!
 ==================================

 This is a test